 Students must be in individual psychotherapy with a UKCP registered body psychotherapist approved for training for the duration of the training.
 Students are expected to have weekly, hour long sessions totalling 40 hours per year.

 Applicants are likely to be qualified in a helping profession or to have experience of working with people in a caring capacity.
 This could be voluntary work.
 They should be able to cope with academic material, but relevant personality, life experience and maturity are given importance.
 Previous training as a counsellor, and experience of individual body psychotherapy are valued.
 We also train those wanting to make a career change, who are working in commerce, teaching etc. Equivalents for all criteria are viewed sympathetically.

 Applicants should complete an application form and return it to the training director.
 Suitable applicants will be invited for an interview and informed shortly after this of the outcome.
 If accepted the applicant will be asked to confirm acceptance of the place by paying a deposit for the relevant courses.
 Subsequent payments are made at monthly intervals on course commencement.
-A student manual is available at this stage with fuller details about the syllabus and structure of the training.
+A student handbook is available at this stage with fuller details about the syllabus and structure of the training.

 Clover Southwell, MA (Cantab), UKCP Registered Biodynamic Psychotherapist.

 Janet Croft, BA (Hons), AAPP, UKCP Registered Core Process Psychotherapist had a first career in computing management.
 As well as her psychotherapy training at the Karuna Institute she has also trained in Biosynthesis, Imagery and Trauma work.
 She is a committed Buddhist.

 Lindsay Fovargue,M.A., UKCP Registered Body Psychotherapist, staff member of CBPC.